mcwitt/ifm/README.md

 Basic usage
 -------------------------------------------------------------------------------

-Simulation parameters are set before compilation to allow for effective optimization.
+Simulation parameters are set as static constants before compiling to allow for effective optimization.
 Use the script `setup.sh` to prepare a build for a given set of parameters.
 Binaries with different sets of parameters should be built in separate directories.

 For example, to build a simulation of a 2-d model on a 64x64 square lattice with periodic boundary conditions: